Van Jefferson Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 - This week Jefferson will face the NFL's 22nd-ranked pass defense (280.4 yards allowed per game).

-- The Giants have surrendered 10 touchdowns through the air (2.0 per game).
-They are 21st in the NFL in that category.
+- The Giants have given up 10 passing TDs this season (2.0 per game), ranking them 21st among NFL defenses.

 Recent Performances